Sexual Harassment Reports and Investigations

 At this phase, the SHO is not stating conclusions or opinions.
 However, if a witness disputes a fact, the SHO must weigh the competing evidence and decide which version is most credible and more likely than not to be true.
 For disputed facts, the SHO will list the disputed fact, citing all the evidentiary support.
 The SHO must also note that the fact was in dispute, how it was in dispute, and how the SHO resolved the factual dispute, if possible.
 For each statement explaining the resolution of a disputed fact, the SHO must cite evidentiary support.

-As noted, for each fact listed, the SHO must cite to the pieces of evidence that establish that fact.
+As noted, for each fact listed, the SHO must cite the pieces of evidence that establish that fact.
 Factual listings should be as concise as possible.
 Undisputed facts should be no more than one sentence.
 Disputed facts should be no more than three sentences.

-3. Between 2013 and 2016, Mr. Smith was an excellent performer, receiving ratings of 4 or 5 out of 5 on his performance evaluations (Ex.
+3. Between FY 2021 and FY 2022, Mr. Smith was an excellent performer, receiving a rating of 4 out of 5 on his performance evaluations (Ex.
 3, 4).

-4. On September 1, 2017, Ms. Connor asked Mr. Smith to report to her office.
+4. On August 17, 2023, Ms. Connor asked Mr. Smith to report to her office.
 (Ex.
 7).

 5. Within seconds of arriving in her office, Ms. Connors closed the door and started to share stories about her personal sex life (Ex.
 7).
 For example, Ms. Connor informed Mr. Smith that she is a “swinger” (Ex.
 7).
-She also shared that her husband has a girlfriend and she allows her son to watch pornography (Ex.
+She also shared that her husband has a girlfriend, and she allows her son to watch pornography (Ex.
 7).

 6. Mr. Smith informed Ms. Connor that this conversation was unwelcome and made him uncomfortable (Ex.
 7).